Institute of the Five-Fold Ministry

 BBSCE138 Romans

-Description: One cannot fully appreciate his or her salvation through Christ without understanding the Book of Romans.
+Description: One cannot fully appreciate salvation through Christ without understanding the Book of Romans.
 The course attempts to explain subjects such as justification, adoption, predestination, grace, and faith.
 The study also includes insights into God’s plan for Israel, the seven motivational gifts of ministry, and the circumstances surrounding the church at Rome.

 BBSCE139 Covenants